The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Skin tolerance

-Short definition: The skin’s individual ability to tolerate laser treatment without complications.
+Short definition: The individual ability of the skin to take laser treatment without complication.

-Skin tolerance depends on phototype, ongoing treatments (isotretinoin, photosensitizing drugs), healing history, and prior skin reactions.
-It is reassessed at each session, because skin that tolerates treatment well at the beginning may become more reactive over time.
+Skin tolerance depends on phototype, current treatments (isotretinoin, photosensitising products), healing history and any past skin reactions.
+It is reassessed at each session, because skin that tolerates treatment well at the start can become more reactive as sessions go on.

 See also: Skin barrier, Phototype, Individual factors.